Lenca: Independence

-XXI century
+21st century

 Despite the adoption of Catholicism, Spanish language, and the loss of their tribal language, the Lenca still preserve several features of their original culture today.
 In 1993, the tribal leader and Lenca activist Berta Cáceres co-founded the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH).
 In 2015 she won the Goldman Environmental Prize and in March 2016 she was cruelly murdered, being honored both in her country and abroad thanks to her constant and long environmental struggle and for the rights of the tribal peoples of Honduras.

 Culture

 While there are ongoing political problems in contemporary Central America over tribal sovereignty, land rights and identity, the Lenca have retained many of their pre-European customs of usage of land by international laws.
-Although their tribal language is nearly extinct, and their culture has changed in other ways over the centuries due to the Spanish influence, the Lenca continue to preserve some custom ways and identify as tribal people.
-There are programs and dictionaries to help revitalize the language and custom Lenca culture.
-Aside from that, the Lenca still eat their Traditional foods like Atol Shuko (Black Corn Paste looks purple), Tamales Pisques, Miel de Jocote (Jocote Syrup), Miel De Mango (Mango Syrup), Panal De Abeja (Bee hives), Cuzuco (Armadillo), Garrobo (stone Iguana), Chakalines (River shrimp), Punches (River Crab) etc.
+Although their tribal language is nearly extinct, and their culture has changed in other ways over the centuries due to the Spanish influence, the Lenca continue to preserve some customs and identify as tribal people.
+There are programs and dictionaries to help revitalize the Lenca language and culture.
+Aside from that, the Lenca still eat traditional foods such as Atol Shuko (Black Corn Paste looks purple), Tamales Pisques, Miel de Jocote (Jocote Syrup), Miel De Mango (Mango Syrup), Panal De Abeja (Bee hives), Cuzuco (Armadillo), Garrobo (stone Iguana), Chakalines (River shrimp), Punches (River Crab) etc.

 Economy

 Modern Lenca communities are centered on the milpa crop-growing system.
 Lenca men engage in agriculture, including the cultivation of coffee, cacao, tobacco, varieties of plantains, and gourds.
-Other principal crops are maize, wheat, beans, squash, cacoa beans, sugarcane, and chili peppers.
+Other principal crops are maize, wheat, beans, squash, sugarcane, and chili peppers.
 In El Salvador peanuts are also cultivated.
 Within their communities, Lenca traditionally expect all members to participate in communal efforts.

 While there has been a growing national acceptance of tribal rites and culture in both Honduras and El Salvador, the Lenca continue to struggle in both nations over tribal territorial sovereign rites of custom and usage of the land.
 In the mid-1990s, tribal leaders formed political groups in order to petition the government over issues of land ownership and tribal rites.
 Due to the unresolved land issues and constitutional amendments in those countries that favor land ownership by large-scale investors and agro-industrialists, there has been a decreasing amount of land for tribal people.
 Many Lenca men have had to find employment in neighboring cities.

 Many Lenca communities still have their communal territory.
 They devote the majority of cultivation to commodity crops raised for export to foreign markets.
 Most Lenca still use traditional agricultural practices on their own crops, as well as the crops for investors.